Custom Software Development

 High Risk Infant Followup

-Under the auspices of the California Children's Services Program in close collaboration of the California Perinatal Quality Care Collaborative, the Stanford Center for Clinical Informatics has implemented an online data reporting tool designed to capture all details of High Risk Infant Followup (HRIF) program clinic visits, known as the High Risk Infant Follow-up Quality of Care Initiative.
+Under the auspices of the California Children's Services Program in close collaboration of the California Perinatal Quality Care Collaborative, Research IT has implemented an online data reporting tool designed to capture all details of High Risk Infant Followup (HRIF) program clinic visits, known as the High Risk Infant Follow-up Quality of Care Initiative.

 Key features of the system include: